وَلَوْ أَنَّنَا 310 الأنعام

 [151] From this verse to the end of the passage is the third section.
 In this part, six prohibitions are mentioned, five legal rulings are explained, followed by a textual (scriptural) proof from the Book of Mūsā (peace be upon him), an encouragement to follow the Qur’an to remove all excuses, and in the end, the Prophet’s mission is clarified as a refutation of shirk, with the conclusion being a strong encouragement toward guidance.

+(Qul ta‘ālaw) — Say to the people: What you have made unlawful for yourselves is not truly forbidden; rather, these are the true prohibitions of Allah.
 According to Qurtubī, it is obligatory for all scholars to clarify these prohibitions.
 The word ta‘ālaw (come up) implies that accepting this message leads to elevation and nobility.

 Ibn Abī Ḥātim narrates a marfū‘ hadith that the Messenger of Allah (May Allah bless him and give him peace) used to take allegiance (bay‘ah) from his companions on the basis of these three verses.